jylisadoney/intro-excel/5-create.md

 * Type a word or phrase that describes this axis
   * Maybe something like `Employee Names`

-A final step in creating a visualization is positioning the `chart legend`.
+## Position the chart legend

-To move our chart legend:
+To position our chart legend from the default location:
 * Left click on the chart
 * Navigate to the `Design` tab
 * Left click on `Add Chart Element`